mittalsam98/E-commerce-app/README.md

 Each package and app is 100% [TypeScript](https://www.typescriptlang.org/).

-### Hi there 👋 I am Sachin, a full stack web and app developer.
-I love to build new things that excites me a lot.
+### Hi there 👋 I am Sachin, a full-stack web and app developer.
+I love to build new things that excite me a lot.

 # buy-me-a-coffee
 Liked some of my work?
 Buy me a coffee (or more likely a beer) as it motivates me to build new things 😊